 The term of the loan can affect your interest rate in a major way.
 If you decide to go with an ARM or short-term fixed-rate mortgage, you’ll gain access to lower interest rates.

 Before you move forward with an ARM, or adjustable rate mortgage, consider the long-term costs.
 With an ARM, the interest rate will adjust over time based on ever-changing market conditions.
-In most cases, the initial interest rate is set for a predetermined number of years.
+In most cases, the initial interest rate, or teaser rate, is set for a predetermined number of years.
 After that initial period, it will adjust for the remainder of the term.
 The downside to an ARM is that you might find yourself facing significantly higher interest rates later in the loan.

 Another option is to pursue a shorter loan term for a fixed-rate mortgage.
 The most common option is choosing a 15-year mortgage over a 30-year mortgage.
 With a 15-year term, you’ll typically find lower interest rates because the lender is expecting to receive their money back more quickly.